david-kamensky/uli-workshop-examples-2022/README.md

 * `poisson-deforming.py`

 This corresponds to the order in which they are discussed in the lecture, presented at a virtual software workshop on 4 February 2022, as part of a NASA-funded University Leadership Initiative (ULI) on eVTOL optimization.
 The main website for the ULI is [here](https://sites.google.com/eng.ucsd.edu/uli/).

+Examples are all based on FEniCS version 2019.2.0.